Abandoned Nestling Learning Essential Skills at Wildlife Rescue Hospital

 • Stopping accidents before they happen.
 Reporting wildfires is one way to make sure our biodiversity survives.
 To report a wildfire or irresponsible behaviour that could lead to a wildfire, call 1 800 663-5555 or (*5555 from a cell phone).

 Of course, we can all do our part to help injured Black-headed Grosbeaks.
 If you see a bird that has exposed bone or blood, bugs or insects covering it, no feathers, or a bird that is sleeping, human intervention is required.
-Call Wildlife Rescue’s Support Centre at 604-526-7275.
-To help us return your call quickly, please leave your contact information and observation.
-We will make sure the bird is treated with kindness and compassion.
+Please contact our Support Centre for assistance.
 Donating to Wildlife Rescue is another easy way to help – we provide rehabilitation to 5,000 animals a year with unique care for each one of them.
 Learn more about donating here.

 Posted in Wildlife Stories